sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ## Research

+It is an all-in one gaming platform for various games where user can access different types of games in single application.

 ### Tic-Tac-Toe
 Tic-Tac-Toe is a well known game played by two persons who alternately place X's and O's upon a 3x3 playing field.